EugeneLoy/play2-openshift-quickstart/README.md

 Play Framework 2 application on OpenShift Express
 =================================================

-This git repository will help you get up and running quickly with a Play Framework 2 application on OpenShift Express taking advantage of the do-it-yourself cartridge.
+This git repository will help you get up and running quickly with a Play Framework 2 (tested on 2.0.x, 2.1.x, 2.2.x, 2.3.x) application on OpenShift Express taking advantage of the do-it-yourself cartridge.

-**Note:** This quickstart is relevant for applications based on Play Framework 2.2.x and above (tested on 2.2.x, 2.3.x).
-Check out [this quickstart](https://github.com/opensas/play2-openshift-quickstart) for older Play versions.

 **Note**: Since 2.3.x `play` command line utility has been replaced with `activator`.
-This quickstart assumes `activator` is used, however you still can follow it for 2.2.x with few minor exceptions.
-Here is the list of things you should be aware of when using this quickstart with 2.2.x:
+This quickstart assumes `activator` is used, however you still can follow it for 2.2.x and below with few minor exceptions.
+Here is the list of things you should be aware of when using this quickstart with 2.2.x and below:

 * use `play` command instead of `activator`
 * you won't be able to use `openshift_deploy` convenience script provided in this quickstart